-.
-2. The rehabilitation setting, wherethe control intervention is delivered, usually represents a complex clinical situation that could affect the clinical replicability of interventions .
-Therefore, our study showed that the overall reporting quality, evaluated with CONSORT-NPT checklist, was satisfactory, with 80% of reporting completeness and the best items described were those more related to PICO elements, but it was not directly related to the completeness of PICO.
-This could be explained by the characteristics of CONSORT-NPT checklist that is an extension of CONSORT and includes 20 more items regarding more details on the description of the experimental treatment, comparator, care providers expertise, centers, blinding status, adherence to the protocol and the treatment, statistical methods and the generalizability of the trial findings according to the intervention, comparators, patients, care providers and centers involved in the trial.
-These specific items represent the main methodological issues found in rehabilitation research.
-Most of them are related to the methodological quality rather than reporting quality, in particular to the conduct of the study that include elements such as allocation concealment (selection bias), method of blinding (performance and detection bias), incomplete outcome data (attrition bias), protocol availability (reporting bias) and compliance related biases.
-All these biases could affect the treatment estimates of RCTs and consequently the effectiveness/efficacy of rehabilitation interventions.
-Therefore, a structured RQ could be associated with better methodological quality and could facilitate and make the research question more understandable to guide clinicians and researchers in the literature search, in the protocol development and in the conduct of a study in rehabilitation research.
-The incompleteness and unclearness of RQ have been also found in other fields in biomedical research, such as endocrinology, urology, venous ulcer disease, surgery and anesthesia literature.
-These studies highlighted a significant association between the completeness of the RQ description and quality of reporting and this could involve the overall quality of methodology of the studies.
-Since the risk of bias assessment, one of methodology quality element, is closely linked to quality of reporting, further research should include the evaluation of both reporting and methodological quality.
-A structured RQ might be considered as a systematic way to construct the RQ and to conduct a study with the aim to give information for the clinical decision-making in rehabilitation research.
+quality rather than reporting quality, in particular to the conduct of the study that include elements such as allocation concealment (selection bias), method of blinding (performance and detection bias), incomplete outcome data (attrition bias), protocol availability (reporting bias), and compliance related biases.19 All these biases could affect the treatment estimates of RCTs and, consequently, the effectiveness/efficacy of rehabilitation interventions.20 Therefore, a structured RQ could be associated with better methodological quality and could facilitate and make the RQ more understandable to guide clinicians and researchers in the literature search, in the protocol development, and in the conduct of a study2 in rehabilitation research.
+The incompleteness and unclearness of RQs have been also found in other fields in biomedical research, such as endocrinology,21 urology,22 venous ulcer disease,3 surgery,23 and anesthesia5 literature.
+These studies highlighted a significant association between the completeness of the RQ description and the quality of reporting, and this could involve the overall quality of methodology of the studies.6 Because the risk of bias assessment, one of the methodology quality elements, is closely linked to the quality of reporting, further research should include the evaluation of both reporting and methodological quality.24 A structured RQ might be considered as a systematic way to construct the RQ and to conduct a study with the aim of giving information for clinical decision making6 in rehabilitation research.
 These considerations highlight the need to develop a specific checklist for the rehabilitation field, like RCTRACK, which includes a specific item on the framing of RQ to guide the development of future RCT studies.